GhulamZahra-786/GhulamZahra-786/README.md

-#I m README.md will be edited later.
+# I m README.md will be edited later OK???.